fastrgv/AdaGate/README.md

 **ver 7.4.4 -- 06oct2023**

 * Restored OSX build...but without a bundle.
+Built without using any Xcode.

 **ver 7.4.3 -- 17sep2023**